 Students should plan to give themselves some afternoons / nights off each week, and ensure that they get a minimum of 8 - 10 hours sleep each night.
-Junior students should not be doing an average of 2 hours of homework/study per day.
+Junior students should be averaging 2 hours of homework/study per day.

 It is very likely that homework will be given each school day and, at various times, assignments will also need to be completed.